Tired passengers leave crippled Costa cruise ship

-VICTORIA (Reuters) - Weary passengers complained of unbearable heat and appalling hygiene for three days in the Indian Ocean aboard cruise ship Costa Allegra after a fire knocked out the vessel’s main power supply.
+VICTORIA (Reuters) - Tired passengers left the crippled cruise ship Costa Allegra in the Seychelles capital Victoria on Thursday, ending a three-day ordeal in the Indian Ocean after a fire knocked out the vessel’s main power supply.

-With no air conditioning, running water, lights or hot food, the 627 passengers were forced to sleep on deck in the stifling heat until the liner was towed into Seychelles capital Victoria on Thursday.
+More than half the 636 passengers took up the offer of a seven or 14-day holiday on the archipelago from the ship’s owner Costa Cruises, the same company whose giant liner Costa Concordia smashed into rocks off Italy in January.

 One of the Costa Allegra’s three diesel generators caught fire on Monday and although the blaze was extinguished within an hour two more generators in the engine room then failed, the ship’s captain, Niccolo Alba, told a news conference.